 If a student desires to change status, either credit to audit or audit to credit, the student can do so any time before the last class but not after the last class.
 The student can change status on the first session of class free of charge; after the first class, there is a $5 fee per transaction.

-The student can change courses on the first session of class free of charge.
+The student can change courses in the first session of class free of charge.
 If a student wishes to change courses after the first class, the student pays the $5 fee and makes the change before the second class.
 There can be no course changes after the second class.

-If a student cannot complete a course after the second session of class, the student must either withdraw from the course or change a credit status to audit in order not to receive a failing grade.
+If a student cannot complete a course after the second session of the class, the student must either withdraw from the course or change a credit status to audit in order not to receive a failing grade.
 There is no refund for a course after the second session of class.
 Withdrawals and status changes are permitted at any time before the last class but not after the last class.
 The letter “W” will be entered as the grade for withdrawals.
 There is no fee to withdraw, but the student does not return to the class.

 Incompletes and Extensions